frnsimoes/frnsimoes.github.io/content/posts/memory-ramblings.md

 }
 ```

 Let's try to inspect what happened.
-First, lest compile the program with debugging information and run it to generate the core dump[^1] file:
+First, let's compile the program with debugging information and run it to generate the core dump[^1] file:

 ```
 ➜  segfault git:(main) ✗ gcc -g -o main main.c